Key takeaways

 What are blue balls?

-"Blue balls," also known as epididymal hypertension, is an uncomfortable condition that results from having an erection for a prolonged period of time without ejaculation.
+"Blue balls," sometimes known as epididymal hypertension, is an uncomfortable condition that can result from having an erection for a prolonged period of time without ejaculation.

 While blue balls are a very real phenomenon, little has been written about them in medical journals.
 A literature review reveals very few journal articles written about this condition.
 Additional research would undoubtedly be beneficial to help understand more about this common phenomenon.